20akshay00/godot-wii-input/docs/setup/connecting.rst

 To begin using the extension, we first need to setup a global autoload which is a :ref:`WiimoteManager <class_WiimoteManager>` node.
 This node is responsible for managing all Wiimote connections and polling.

-An important thing to note is that GDWiiInput expects all remotes (and their expansions) to be connected before the session starts.
-The session must then begin by calling :ref:`WiimoteManager.connect_wiimotes() <class_WiimoteManager_method_connect_wiimotes>` which scans for any Wiimotes already paired at that time.
+An important thing to note is that GDWiiInput expects all remotes (and their expansions) to be connected to the device **before the session starts**.
+The session then begins by calling :ref:`WiimoteManager.connect_wiimotes() <class_WiimoteManager_method_connect_wiimotes>` which scans for any Wiimotes already paired at that time.
 You can also configure the maximum number of allowed remotes using the exported property :ref:`max_wiimotes <class_WiimoteManager_property_max_wiimotes>`.

 So before launching the session, the Wiimotes have to be connected to the device.
 The Wiimote uses Bluetooth, making PC connection possible.
 However, it communicates using some non-standard and outdated Bluetooth protocols, which can cause inconsistent behavior across operating systems.